 How do we make decisions?

 Organizations value reason and predictability.
-Quality control in production processes guarantees that, on average, products will come out better and clients will be more satisfied.
+In companies, quality control in production processes guarantees that, on average, products will come out better and clients will be more satisfied.
 Incentive systems reward desired attitudes and punish those that are to be avoided.
 However, in decision-making none of this happens.
 What is it that conditions the quality of the decision-making processes?

 Companies often place on the executive responsible for making decisions the burden of choosing the method, the information and the criteria necessary for making them.
-This is how we know what the decision trigger is, in addition to the chosen alternative; however, there is a black box in between.
-Everyone decides as they wish, teams discuss decisions in their own way and companies make decisions just as they come up.
-The outcome: no one decides how to make decisions and the quality of the decision-making process is rarely assessed.
-We normally perform the decision-making process without being aware of how we do it, or at least, without being able to explain it.
-When executives are asked how they make decisions they frequently say: “it is a question of perception”, or “it has to do with your heart", or else “you have to feel it deep inside yourself”.
+In this way, we know the decision trigger as well as the alternative selected; however, there is a black box in between.
+Everyone decides as he or she wishes, teams discuss decisions in their own way and companies make decisions just as they come up.
+The result: no one decides how to make decisions and, only rarely, is the quality of the decision-making process assessed.
+The decision-making process is a process we normally do without being aware of how we do it, or at least, without being able to explain it.
+When executives are asked how they make decisions they frequently say: “it is a question of perception”, or “it has to do with your heart”, or else “you have to feel it deep inside yourself”.
 They use every part of the body except the one we would expect to.

 Conditionings at the organizational level

 The way we plan impacts on how we decide.
-Do executives take their time to make strategic decisions or do they focus more on operational decisions?
+Do executives take their time to make strategic decisions, or do they focus more on operative decisions?
 Are they familiar with the objectives of their area and, therefore, feel more confident when they have to make decisions?
 Are there any conflicts of interest that might be hampering an efficient decision-making process?

 A manager that works within an organization is responsible for the achievement of certain objectives and for complying with certain tasks that have been pre-defined and for other tasks that he believes belong to him.
-The former are listed within the job description but the latter are not.
-When many managers make decisions, these lists usually change according to the profiles, they tend to overlap when several managers share decisions, and are sometimes left aside when there is a stronger need for centralization.
-These decision roles are seldom clearly understood and designed to be more effective.
+The first are listed within the job description while the others are not.
+When many managers make decisions, these lists usually change according to the profiles, they tend to overlap when several managers share decisions, or to be left aside at times when there is a stronger need for centralization.
+These decision roles are almost never clearly known and designed to be more effective.